-Visiting Angkor Wat has always been at the top of my bucket list, I just hadn’t thought that it would be a suitable place for little kids.
+Visiting Angkor Wat has always been at the top of my bucket list, in particular an Angkor Wat sunrise!
+I just hadn’t thought that it would be a suitable place for little kids.
 My kids are a little older now at 11, 9 and 7 so we decided that now would be a good time.
 Angkor Wat and the surrounding temples are located close to Siem Reap in Cambodia.

 Another reason I had a strong desire to go to Siem Reap was to visit the orphanage where Ban, our sponsor child lives and we would have the opportunity to meet him and the other 27 children in his ‘family’.
 I wanted to take the kids there as they have a very blessed life with all their travel and I wanted them to understand that life is not like that for everyone.
+If you are looking for a charity to donate to, I can recommend Kampuchea House, it is Australia run and funded.
 So we had 2 great reasons to visit Cambodia.

 Once I’d booked our flights I started to research how I was going to go about getting the kids to enjoy the temples and what type of itinerary would be suitable for them.
 We had booked our flights for June, which is the start of the wet season in Cambodia and the weather would be unpredictable but likely wet at times.
 True to form it was wet at times but it didn’t impede on any of my organised plans.